-MS Global Health and Bioethics
+MD-MS Global Health and Bioethics

-Curriculum & Schedule (Fall 2014-Spring 2015)
+Curriculum & Schedule (Summer 2013-Spring 2016)

-Global Health and Bioethics is an emerging academic discipline which is interdisciplinary by definition, with integrated competencies drawing on, e.g., bioethics, health and biological sciences, health economics, public/ health policy, human rights, intercultural communication/cultural competency, international affairs, international development, medical anthropology/medical sociology and public health, offering a novel framework through which to mobilize and leverage multidisciplinary resources to solve global health and bioethics problems.

-• Distribution of credit hours by faculty member(s) over the 1-year MS curriculum:
+- Prerequisite: all participating students must first be admitted to FAU's MD program and differing, additional selection criteria will guide admission to the MS - Global Health and Bioethics is an emerging academic discipline which is interdisciplinary by definition, with integrated competencies drawing on, e.g., bioethics, biological/health sciences, health economics, public/health policy, human rights, intercultural communication/cultural competency, international affairs, international development, medical anthropology and public health, offering a novel framework through which to mobilize and leverage multidisciplinary resources to solve global health and bioethics problems. - The MS curriculum will begin the summer after Year 1 of the MD program.
+During Year 2 (1st and 2nd semesters), the Global Health and Bioethics Seminars will occur during Friday afternoons which are dedicated time for "Independent Study" in the MD curriculum.
+During Year 3, there will be a 1.0 credit seminar reserved for Capstone Project planning.
+During Year 4, there will be a 12-week Capstone Project. - 8 MD-MS students = one cohort - Distribution of credit hours by faculty member(s) over the 4-year MD curriculum:

-MS Curriculum Faculty Instructors Credit hours
+MS Curriculum Facuity Instructors Credit hours

-Year 1 Summer Myser and Servoss 10 credits
+Year 1 Summer Myser and Servoss 5 credits

+Myser 3 credits

+Year 2 Fall Myser and Servoss 1 credits

-Myser 8 credits
+Myser 4 credits

-Servoss 2 credits
+Year 2 Spring Myser and Servoss 2 credits

+Myser 1 credit

+Year 3 Fall & Spring Myser and Servoss 1 credit

-Myser and Servoss 10 credit (Students' fieldwork experience)
+Year 4 Myser and Servoss 10 credit (Students' fieldwork experience)